-If you want to spent a nice afternoon on a bike in the countryside of Amsterdam, join the Countryside Bike Tour, that will bring you to one authentic windmill, among other things
+And if you want to spent a nice afternoon on a bike in the countryside of Amsterdam, join the Countryside Bike Tour, that will bring you to an authentic windmill, among other things.

-By now you may be wondering what happened to the other three mills but fret not, the best have been saved for last.
 If you are into architectural makeovers, visit de Gooyer or Fuenmolen located on Fuenenkade 7.
-East of Amsterdam, this windmill houses Bierbrouwerij't Ij, a brewery that still sells the traditional Dutch Y-lake (Ijmeer) beer.
+East of Amsterdam city center, this windmill houses Bierbrouwerij't Ij, a brewery that still sells the traditional Dutch Y-lake (Ijmeer) beer.
 Of all of the 8 mills, this is probably the easiest to get as it is within walking distance of the Maritime museum.
-If you happen to be in the city on the first Saturday of the month, you might just catch the windmill in action.
-The two remaining windmills are Molen van Sloten, highly popular with tourists, and de Otter, which is quite possibly Amsterdam’s best-kept secret.
-Fortunately, you can still visit these molens today.
+If you happen to be in the city on the first Saturday of the month, you might also see the windmill in action.

 Located on the outskirts of the city, the Molen van Sloten mill is situated on Akersluis 10.
 It is a 19th century polder draining mill accessible to the public daily between 10am and 4pm, with the exception of public holidays.
 Disabled and eldery people as well as children and pregnant mothers are also able to enjoy a guided tour through the mill and visit the gallery thanks to an in-built lift.
 You can trace the history of the mill or the life of Rembrandt and why not make a day of it – visit the neighbouring village of Sloten.
 What makes this mill truly extra special is that it has been officially declared a ‘house of the municipality’, which means that you can actually get married here.